 Cultivating knowledge for a better world.

-Pragya Seeds Nepal is a Nepali NGO created by young Nepali entrepreneur that is concerned with spreading Zero Waste over Nepal, supporting the local economy and the environment through a community-approach of the obvious and worrying waste problem of this country.
+Pragya Seeds Nepal is a Nepali NGO created by a young Nepali entrepreneur advocating for and promoting the spread of Zero Waste over Nepal, and supporting the local economy and the environment through a community-based approach of solving the waste problem of this country.

 “Wild at Heart Legal Defense Association” is an organization founded by Robin Winkler (in Taiwan since 1977, gave up US nationality as required by Taiwan law to become a naturalized Taiwanese in 2003).
 Wild is a platform for social, economic and political (resource utilization) change through promotion of the ideas of deep ecology by means of litigation, dialog, conventional and unconventional educational activities.
 We provide support the environmental (social, economic and non human environment) grassroots movements.
 We believe that a new “mindfulness” is necessary to prevent the premature death of life on Earth.
 We also believe, to paraphrase Gandhi, that true change will only come about when two forces interact against the established paradigm: resistance and creation.
 Restoration, conservation and preservation of the environment are the basis for both, and that is Wild’s focus.

-Mission: To promote environmental betterment and green living style by continuous education, advocacy and supervision, as well as developing and providing feasible solution for citizens, government and corporate.
+Mission: To promote environmental betterment and green living style by continuous education, advocacy and supervision, as well as to develop and provide feasible solution for citizens, government and corporate.